Understanding Federal Trucking Regulations and Compliance

 • Drug and alcohol testing violations: Failing to implement or comply with required drug and alcohol testing programs can result in fines that range from $3,800 for a first offense to over $7,700 for subsequent offenses.

 If you were involved in a trucking accident that you think was caused by these or other violations, it’s important to secure legal assistance promptly.
+Injuries can happen from all types of truck accidents on the road, such as from an 18 wheeler accident, from a semi truck accident, from a commercial truck vehicle accident, or a large van or bus accident.

 At Boesen Law, we can help you through every stage of the legal process, advocating for your rights and best interests and seeking the maximum compensation possible for your case.
 Feel free to explore our case results for examples of past successful outcomes we’ve helped secure in truck accident cases in Colorado.